colbyford/scipapers_chatgpt/README.md

 ```

 ## To Run
-Run the following commany and the SciPapers Streamlit app will be shown at http://localhost:8501
+Run the following command and the SciPapers Streamlit app will be shown at `http://localhost:8501`.
 ```bash
 streamlit run .\scipapersgpt.py
 ```